 - For generations, painters have waxed poetry about it.
 Emily Dickinson and DH Lawrence greatly liked the flower and wrote lovely poetry about it.

 - Gentians pollinate unusually.
 The buds of some gentian flowers will open once the suitable pollinator pushes them to reveal their inner pistils and stamens, a fascinating feature of gentian flowers.

 - Gentian roots were kept in shoes by mountain farmers in the Alpine regions to help with weak, sweating feet.

-- Periwinkle, Milkweed, Madder, Coffee and Dogbanes are close members of the gentian family.
+- Periwinkle, Milkweed, Madder, Coffee, and Dogbanes are close members of the gentian family.

-- Propagating Gentian flowers away from their natural habitat can be extremely difficult.
+- Propagating gentian flowers away from their natural habitat can be extremely difficult.

-- Very rarely, Gentians are used in soaps and perfumes.
+- Very rarely, gentians are used in soaps and perfumes.

-Best time to gift someone Gentian flowers
+Best time to gift Gentian flowers

-Gentians make up for great gifts to commemorate triumph since they represent victory.
+Gentian flowers make up great gifts to commemorate triumph since they represent victory.
 Gentians and roses were used in the Tokyo Paralympics to honor the glorious moments of participants during the game.

 The gentians, together with Eustomas, bordered the roses in these triumph bouquets, the Gentian flower meaning all those who support and cheer for athletes from all across the world.